aionthebeach/virtual-reef/README.md

 ## Installation
 1. Install [Python 3.8](https://www.python.org/downloads/).
 Any 3.8 version should be fine.
 2. Install [Anaconda](https://www.anaconda.com/products/individual).
 We use Anaconda for dependency management.
-3. Run `conda env create -f environment.yml`.
+3. If you're on Windows, run `conda env create -f winenv.yml`.
+If you're on Mac or Linux, run `conda env create -f nixenv.yml`.
 This will create the `virtualreef` environment.
 4. Run `conda activate virtualreef`.
 This activates the conda environment for the project and you should be able to run the project.

 ## Running the Project